AntoniWonka/AntoniWonka/README.md

 My name is Antoni, I'm a [UvA](https://www.uva.nl/en/programmes/bachelors/business-analytics/business-analytics.html) Business Analytics student passionate about driving innovation in Finance through Data Science and emerging technologies!

 - 🔭 I’m currently developing an LLM-powered tool for extracting carbon emissions data for [ING](https://www.ing.com/Sustainability.htm)
-- 🌱 I’m currently learning about how to develop advanced financial models for assessing risks and returns across various asset classes and options
+- 🌱 At the moment, I am learning about how to develop advanced financial models for assessing risks and returns across various asset classes and options
 - 👯 I’m looking to collaborate on developing AI and machine learning tools for finance
 <!--
 **AntoniWonka/AntoniWonka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.